theNewDynamic/minjinlee.com/_posts/2017-12-01-financial-times-best-books-of-2017-critics-picks.md

 ---

-&nbsp;

 Selected by Nilanjana Roy, FT Columnist:

 "History has failed us, but no matter."
 PACHINKO, Min Jin Lee's massive, richly wrought second novel, follows Sunja and her children across four generations, from a village in Busan to a ghetto for Korean immigrants in Japan.
 Sunja weds a pastor to cleanse the stain of her love affair with a charismatic married man.
 Her second son makes a fortune with pachinko parlours, but a character notes: 'Living everyday in the presence of those who refuse to acknowledge your humanity takes great courage.'
 One of 2017's most rewarding novels.

-&nbsp;

-For the complete list, please click the link.&nbsp;
+For the complete list, please click the link.